Dors-Coding-School/ToDo-App-HTML-CSS-JS/README.md

 You'll only write in the `exercise.html` file.
 In case you need to see the solution, it is at `answer.html`.

-## ✅ Specific Tasks:
+## ✅ Specific Tasks (JavaScript):
-### 1. Set Up the HTML:
-- Create a form element with an input field where users can type their tasks.
-- Add a button within the form that users can click on to add their task.
-- Create an unordered list (`<ul>`) element where the tasks will be displayed as list items (`<li>`).

-### 2. Set Up the JavaScript:
-- Add an event listener to the form to detect when it's submitted.
+### 1. Add an event listener to the form to detect when it's submitted.
-- When the form is submitted, prevent its default behavior (which might refresh the page).
+### 2. When the form is submitted, prevent its default behavior (which might refresh the page).
-- Retrieve the task entered by the user from the input field.
+### 3. Retrieve the task entered by the user from the input field.
-- Create a new list item (`<li>`) and set its inner text or inner HTML to the task retrieved.
+### 4. Create a new list item (`<li>`) and set its inner text or inner HTML to the task retrieved.
-- Append this list item to the unordered list in the HTML.
+### 5. Append this list item to the unordered list in the HTML.
-- Clear the input field to allow for the entry of a new task.
+### 6. Clear the input field to allow for the entry of a new task.

 ## 📘 How to Run Your Website:
-1. Navigate to the root directory of this exercise in your terminal or command prompt.
+1. Go to the terminal
-2. Run the command `htpp-server`
+2. Run the command `http-server`
+   It will generate a link in your terminal.
+Click on that link and you will see your website!

 ## 🚀 How to Run Tests:
 After completing the exercise, you can run the provided tests to ensure that your ToDo application is functioning as expected:

-1. Navigate to the root directory of this exercise in your terminal or command prompt.
+1. Go to the terminal
-2. Run the command `npm install` to install the necessary testing dependencies (only needs to be done once).
+2. Run the command `npm install` to install the things that we need to test your code.
 3. Run the command `sudo apt-get update` and then `sudo apt-get install -y libxshmfence1`
 4. Run the command `npm test` to execute the tests.
-5. If all goes well, you should see a message indicating the tests that passed.
+  If all goes well, you should see a message indicating the tests that passed.
 If there are issues, the failed tests will provide hints or messages to help you identify the problem.

 ## 🤔 How to Submit:
 Once all the tests have completed: